-Reliable and logistic digital customer platforms are required to offer new services to the customers.
+Reliable digital customer platforms are required to offer new services to the customers.
 Such platforms should be designed as an open ecosystem to enhance innovation.
 Such an ecosystem allows real-time management throughout the whole process (i.e. along the logistics chain).
 Also, setting up a framework to attract third parties (e.g. start-ups) to drive innovation utilizing these data delivers additional value.

-This approach would also support the development of new business models and to rethink the current ones to include on-demand services and to enable more freight volume to be shifted to rail, e.g. via consolidation of goods.
-This is linked to TP 5 "Smart Integration for door-to-door Mobility" as it includes the development of multi-modal freight services.
+This approach would also support the development of new business models and to rethink the current ones to include on-demand services and to enable more freight volume to be shifted to rail.
+This is linked to TP1 "Smart Integration for Railways within Door-to-Door Mobility" as it includes the development of multi-modal freight services.

 In general, new and innovative concepts of services must be developed and tested (e.g. capacity and yield management, multimodality with predictive Planned Time of Arrival (PTA), load and empty flows equilibrium, augmented reality/ virtual reality (AR/VR) for loading facilities and simulations, etc.).
-Simulations of the application those technologies in operations may also be possible with the use of the Digital Twins framework and tools developed by TP3.
+Simulations may also be possible with the use of the Digital Twins framework and tools developed by TP9.
 These concepts shall consider all transport modes in order to support a modern, multimodal and integrated logistics network that discharges road transport.